Pruning Self-attentions into Convolutional Layers in Single Path: Introduction

 In this paper, we propose a simple yet effective method named \textbf{S}ingle-\textbf{P}ath \textbf{Vi}sion \textbf{T}ransformer (SPViT), which automatically prunes pre-trained ViTs into compact ones with proper locality introduced.
 Critically, our SPViT exhibits low search costs.
-To be specific, inspired by the findings in~\cite{cordonnier2019relationship} that MSA layers have the capacity for modelling local regions, we first develop a weight-sharing scheme between MSA and convolutional operations, which expresses convolutional operations with a subset of the MSA parameters.
+To be specific, inspired by the findings in~\cite{cordonnier2019relationship} that MSA layers have the capacity for modeling local regions, we first develop a weight-sharing scheme between MSA and convolutional operations, which expresses convolutional operations with a subset of the MSA parameters.
 With the weight-sharing scheme, we further devise a novel \textbf{\emph{single-path}} search space to encapsulate all the candidate operations (convolutions and MSA) into a single MSA per layer, as illustrated in Figure~\ref{fig:multi_vs_single} (b).
-Therefore, we directly derive the outputs of the convolutional operations by indexing MSA intermediate results, and obtain good initialization of the convolution kernels using pre-trained MSA parameters.
+Therefore, we can directly derive the outputs of the convolutional operations by indexing MSA intermediate results and obtain good initialization of the convolution kernels using pre-trained MSA parameters.
 Instead of choosing a path in the multi-path space \cite{chen2021glit,xu2021bert,li2021bossnas}, our SPViT formulates the search problem as finding which subset of weights to use in each MSA layer, which significantly reduces the search cost and optimization difficulty.
-Based on this novel single-path search space, we finally introduce learnable binary gates to encode the choice of operations.
-By jointly training the binary gates in conjunction with network parameters, the operation choices of each layer can be automatically determined.

-Additionally, considering FFN layers consume a significant proportion of computations, \eg, 11.1G out of 17.5G Mult-Adds when processing 224$\times$224 images with DeiT base model~\cite{touvron2021training}, we propose to search for fine-grained MLP expansion ratios customizing the number of hidden dimensions for each FFN layer.
-Specifically, our SPViT employs learnable gates to determine the importance of each FFN hidden dimension, and then prunes the less-important dimensions.
-Finally, we can fine-tune the searched efficient ViT models with the reduced number of parameters and computational complexity.